Colin Teague (missionary)

 Colin Teague (c.
 1780 – 1839) was a missionary and part of the American Colonization Society's settlement efforts in Africa.
 He was a member of the First Baptist Church in Richmond, Virginia.

-Born a slave, he eventually bought his freedom and worked as a saddlemaker.
-He was recruited along with Lott Cary to establish a colony on the west African coast for resettlement of the growing population of freed slaves in the U.S. A missionary, he worked to establish a Baptist church in the colony of Liberia and to recruit native inhabitants.
+Born into slavery, he eventually bought his freedom and worked as a saddlemaker.
+He was recruited along with Lott Cary to establish a colony on the West African coast for resettlement of the growing population of formerly enslaved Americans.
+A missionary, he worked to establish a Baptist church in the colony of Liberia and to recruit native inhabitants.
 His son Hilary Teague became a prominent pastor, businessman, newspaper editor, and political leader in Liberia.

 Efforts to establish a colony in Liberia proved difficult.
-Indigenous people refused to work for the colonists and securing building supplies was rough in the hot and buggy climate.
+Indigenous people refused to work for the colonists, and securing building supplies was rough in the hot and buggy climate.
 Teague reportedly expressed an interest in abandoning the effort.